cabforum/code-signing/docs/CSBR.md

 3. Assesses the sufficiency of the policies, procedures, information systems, technology, and other arrangements that the CA has in place to counter such threats.

 ## 5.5 Records archival
+[EDITOR: Imported the TLS BRs section 5.5]

 ### 5.5.1 Types of records archived

-[EDITOR: Must check if we need to make additional modifications to match the language of section 5.4]

 The CA and each Delegated Third Party SHALL archive all audit logs (as set forth in [Section 5.4.1](#541-types-of-events-recorded)).